VIKASADODARIYA/VIKASADODARIYA/README.md

 # Hi there! 👋 I'm Vikas Adodariya!

-I'm a passionate software developer with interests in web development, application development, and open-source projects.
+I'm a passionate software developer with a keen interest in building innovative solutions.
+My expertise lies in web development, where I specialize in technologies like JavaScript, Node.js, React, and MongoDB.
+I love exploring new technologies and solving complex problems to create efficient and scalable software solutions.
+When I'm not coding, you can find me exploring the latest trends in tech, playing video games, or enjoying outdoor adventures.

 ## About Me